Which city is cheaper, Brussels or Istanbul?

 The autumn brings many poeple to Istanbul as well as Brussels.
 Many visitors come to Istanbul in the autumn for the city's sights and attractions, the shopping scene, and the natural beauty of the area.
 Additionally, most visitors come to Brussels for the city's sights and attractions and the shopping scene during these months.

 In the autumn, Istanbul is a little warmer than Brussels.
-Typically, the autumn temperatures in Istanbul in October are around 16°C (61°F), and Brussels is about 12°C (54°F).
+Typically, the autumn temperatures in Istanbul in October average around 16°C (61°F), and Brussels averages at about 12°C (54°F).

 In the autumn, Istanbul often gets more sunshine than Brussels.
 Istanbul gets 169 hours of sunny skies this time of year, while Brussels receives 114 hours of full sun.